 You can enter the award and win for your school, too

-If your school has run a trip in the last three years worthy of recognition you can download the entry pack and enter the ’My Best School Trip’ Award for 2022, with a first prize of £1,500 for a future educational visit.
+If your school has run a trip worthy of recognition click here to find out about the ’My Best School Trip’ Award which has a first prize of £1,500 for a school to spend on a future educational visit.
 Ian told us he would definitely “encourage other teachers to get involved and enter.”

 We caught up with Ian to discuss the trip, the win and the impact it has had…